shundhammer/qdirstat/README.md

 ## Current Development Status

+- 2015-12-18  Found the crippling bugs that made the DirTreeModel do crazy things.
+              None of the Qt classes proved to be helpful to find that - they just happily do the crazy things.
+That's what I call poor design.
+              Now there is a first working QDirStat with a useful display tree, including icons (but no percentage bar graph yet).

 - 2015-12-07  First working DirTreeModel -- still minimalistic, but working.

 - 2015-12-06  Created tree model based on QAbstractItemModel.